canarybit/cc-docs/docs/products/tower.md

         package_reboot_if_required: true
         ```
 4. Return details about the configured resources;
-5. ⚠️ **The security characteristics of this environment are not verified!** In this scenario, you are still trusting the hypervisor/infrastructure provider.
+5. ⚠️ **The security characteristics of this environment are NOT VERIFIED!** In this scenario, you are still trusting the hypervisor/infrastructure provider.

 ## Download & Run